 Dr. Thomas Cartwright embarked on his medical career in the summer between high school graduation and college when he took a job restocking anesthesia carts in the operating rooms at Houston Northwest Medical Center.
 “That made a big impression on me,” he says.
 “That’s when I knew I wanted to be a doctor.”

 He went on to get his medical degree from the University of Texas Medical Branch in Galveston, Texas.
-He completed his internship at John Peter Smith in Fort Worth and his orthopaedic residency at New York City Catholic Medical Center.
+He completed his internship at John Peter Smith in Fort Worth and his orthopedic residency at New York City Catholic Medical Center.
 After his residency, Dr. Cartwright completed two fellowships to further his expertise on injuries and diseases affecting the human spine; the first at the Texas Back Institute in Plano, Texas, and the second at The Center for Spinal Studies at Queen’s Medical Center in Nottingham, England.
-Dr. Cartwright is board certified by the American Board of Orthopaedic Surgery and a charter diplomate of the American Board of Spinal Surgery.
-In addition, he is a fellow of the American Academy of Orthopaedic Surgeons.
+Dr. Cartwright is board certified by the American Board of Orthopedic Surgery and a charter diplomate of the American Board of Spinal Surgery.
+In addition, he is a fellow of the American Academy of Orthopedic Surgeons.

 Back Surgeon Houston

 Dr. Cartwright specializes in the treatment of cervical, thoracic and lumbar spinal problems that arise either as the result of a traumatic or degenerative situation.
 These include disk injuries, including herniated disks, and the painful nerve inflammation that can result.